 Nearly every single night since Konnor passed away I have longed to see him in my dreams.
-Some nights I would close my eyes and call softly to him in my mind to come to me.
+Some nights I would close my eyes and softly call out to him to come to me.
 Alone in the night calling out to Konnor, pleading with him to let me see him in a dream.
 Night after night I would fall asleep to the sound of my own heart beating in my ears and wake without dreaming at all.
 Other family members had dreamed of him or had a vision of him.
 I was not so lucky.
 My mind was too crowded for him to come in or so I was told.

 I tried not to be too bothered by this.
 I had felt his presence in other ways.
 I believe he was letting me know he was alright.
 I had my signs.
 Even though we can never fully understand the power and mysticism of love and the afterlife, we cannot underestimate it either.
 We have to be open to it.
 Often, we just have to believe in things we cannot prove and rejoice in it when it comes our way.

 We must be open to see what we have otherwise been too blinded to see, listen for those things we may have silenced in doubt in order to experience what is given to us.
 Grief, doubt and negative energy cast a cloud around us making it difficult to see what is right in front of us.
 If we cannot move through this cloud we cannot reach our loved ones and they cannot reach us.
 Only time and space brought Konnor to me.
 Time for me to heal, space created in my mind.
 I was finally able to give him the room in which to visit me in a dream.